momenso/node-dht-sensor/README.md

 $ npm install node-dht-sensor
 ```

-Please note that differently from version 0.0.x there's no need to pre-install the BCM2835 library [2].
+Please note that differently from versions 0.0.x there's no need to pre-install the BCM2835 library [2].

 ## Usage